jonbhanson/flutter_native_splash/README.md

 3. One-third of the foreground is masked.

 4. `color` the window background consists of a single opaque color.

+5. `branding` parameter.
+The branding image dimensions must be 800x320 px.

 **_PLEASE NOTE:_** The splash screen may not appear when you launch the app from Android Studio on API 31.
 However, it should appear when you launch by clicking on the launch icon in Android.
 This seems to be resolved in API 32+.